 Disney recently implemented new technology in their parks called MagicBands; wrist bands that park-goers wear and can use for a number of useful things.
 If you're going, get one of these!
 You won't regret it.
 They're linked to your Disney account and can be used for admission to the resorts, parks, paying for food, merchandise, photos and more.
 One of the most handy uses is linking it to FastPast+ selections, which get you on to rides with hardly any wait!
 Those two favorite rides I mentioned?
 Yeah, we waited less than 10 minutes to get onto both of them.
 Definitely take advantage of this if you're going to Disney.

-Since we were celebrating our special occasion, the resort we were staying at gave us pins that said “Just Engaged”.
+During this visit, my fiancé (now, husband) and I were celebrating our engagement.
+The resort we were staying at gave us pins that said “Just Engaged”.
 They have them for all sorts of occasions like “Just Married”, “1st Visit” and more!
 We wore them everywhere and got the special treatment from everyone, including some free food and a premium viewing spot for fireworks.
 So many people congratulated us; employees and park-goers, alike!
 Really, everyone gets the special treatment in Disney.
 Ours was just extra-special.

 Animals in Disney